 Depression Counselling In Vancouver

 You may no longer be interested in what you used to, feeling incompetent or sad about your declining health.
-I hear you, and I’m here to help.
+We hear you, and are here to help.

-I have a passion for helping people courageously change - feel less depressed, numb or down - through emotional awareness and resilience, mindfulness, and evidence-based practices.
-Ultimately, I want you to feel better.
+We have a passion for helping people courageously change - feel less depressed, numb or down - through emotional awareness and resilience, mindfulness, and evidence-based practices.
+Ultimately, we want you to feel better.

-If you’re curious about creating a change, schedule a free phone consultation with me today.
+If you’re curious about creating a change, schedule a free phone consultation today.

 Depression is a mood change that happens to many of us.
 In Canada, 1 in 5 people will personally experience a mental health challenge, and approximately 8% of Canadian adults will experience major depression at some point in their lives.
 Depression is not uncommon, but still stigmatized.
 Like other mental health challenges, depression can change the way we perceive life events and change our decision making.
 For example, while you might believe in the helping nature of counselling therapy, having depression can change your energy level, motivation, sleep or even your ability to take care of basic needs (like bathing and eating), which impact your ability to seek out support.

-A different way of understanding depression that has helped me over the years, and that is borrowed from the Polyvagal Theory and Accelerated Experiential Dynamic Psychotherapy (AEDP), is understanding depression as a shutdown or hibernation mode.
-I have come to appreciate this perspective of depression because it helps explain its symptoms as a defense, a coping mechanism, from emotional overwhelm.
+A different way of understanding depression that has helped us over the years, and that is borrowed from the Polyvagal Theory and Accelerated Experiential Dynamic Psychotherapy (AEDP), is understanding depression as a shutdown or hibernation mode.
+We have come to appreciate this perspective of depression because it helps explain its symptoms as a defense, a coping mechanism, from emotional overwhelm.

 Depression can be understood as a withdrawal from the world, an apathy for things and activities, a low energetic state, a pessimism, and a disconnection from self and others.
 If we come to understand depression as a defense we can start to appreciate the power of this mood change.